Symposium: Food waste and visibility - let's have a look at it!

 Parallel language event

-The symposium will feature presentations and debates in Danish as well as English, in line with the language policy of the University of Copenhagen.
-The programme will indicate which parts are in which language.
-Questions can be asked in either language.
+The symposium will feature presentations and discussions in Danish as well as English, in line with the language policy of the University of Copenhagen.

 You can send any questions you might have about the event to the Centre for Internationalisation and Parallel Language Use at cip@hum.ku.dk.